How the Tax Court’s Risk Distribution Analysis Misapplies the Law of Large Numbers

 Sol Feinberg and Hale Stewart were recently featured in an article by Captive Insurance Times titled, "How the Tax Court’s Risk Distribution Analysis Misapplies the Law of Large Numbers".
 In it, they discuss how the US tax court’s approach to risk distribution is rooted in a flawed reliance on the Law of Large Numbers.

-The following paragraph provides a detailed summary of Captive Insurance Times' overview of the article:
+The following two paragraphs provide a detailed summary of Captive Insurance Times' overview of the article:

 The piece dismantles the IRS’s long-standing “safe harbors”, which arbitrarily require a certain percentage of unrelated premiums (50.01%) or a minimum number of insured entities (12) for tax recognition, despite no actuarial or statistical basis for these thresholds.
 Through historical and academic evidence, Sol and Hale show that courts and regulators have misapplied the Law of Large Numbers, treating it as a prerequisite for valid insurance when, in fact, it rarely applies cleanly to property and casualty risk.